apache/fury-site/docs/compiler/generated-code.md

 Each generated method descriptor uses a static Fory-backed `Grpc.Core.Marshaller<T>` that reuses the schema module's `ThreadSafeFory`.
-Deserialization reads the gRPC body through `PayloadAsReadOnlySequence()` and rejects trailing bytes after the single Fory frame.
+Deserialization copies the gRPC body through `PayloadAsNewBuffer()` and rejects trailing bytes after the single Fory frame.
 Generated service companions do not use protobuf parsers and do not create Fory instances per RPC call.

 Streaming RPCs map to standard gRPC C# APIs: